melofton/module7_R_dev/module7.md

 **Answer Q.5**

-## 2. Explore autocorrelation of Lake Barco chlorophyll-a data.
+## Objective 2.
+Explore autocorrelation of Lake Barco chlorophyll-a data.

-## What is autocorrelation?
+### What is autocorrelation?

 **Autocorrelation** is the correspondence between a value and previous values of that variable which have been recently observed.
 For example,